Working as a Welder [NOC 7237]

-- Maintenance and repair of welding, brazing and soldering equipment
+- May maintain and repair welding, brazing and soldering equipment

-- Welders may specialize in certain types of welding such as custom fabrication, ship building and repair, aerospace precision welding, pipeline construction welding, or equipment repair welding.
+- You may specialize in certain types of welding such as custom fabrication, ship building and repair, aerospace precision welding, pipeline construction welding, or equipment repair welding

 Source: WorkBC Career Profile: 7237

 Welders and related machine operators, NOC 7237

 Chart from Work BC

 WorkBC provides job openings in BC regions from 2017-2027: